-- Consistent with the Food Act, inspections will be an essential component of the system to ensure the products are received, handled, processed, packaged and stored to comply with food hygiene requirements. - ii.
-An inspection may be carried out at the farm site, packhouse, processing facility or other establishments deemed appropriate by the Regulatory Authority.
-An inspection is a formal process that has legal implications if noncompliance with the standard is found. - iii.
-A regulatory inspection is often "notified", however, there are exceptions if the responsible ministry or Competent Authority (CA) has concerns relating to safety or grounds to suspect that improper practices are occurring at a site.
+- Consistent with the key messages in the Pure Food Act 1996, inspections will be an essential component of the system to ensure the products are received, handled, processed, packaged and stored to comply with food hygiene requirements. - An inspection may be located at the farm site, packhouse, processing facility or other establishments deemed appropriate by the Regulatory Authority.
+An inspection is a formal process that has legal implications if non-compliance with the regulations is found. - A regulatory inspection is often "notified", however, there are exceptions if the responsible ministry or Competent Authority (CA) has concerns relating to safety or grounds to suspect that improper practices are occurring at a site.